MaddieM4/python-djdns/README.md

 Nope.
 It's also, in theory, pretty fast, thanks to its push-based design and UDP transport, and only transferring control data and deltas.
 It's a little bit like git-based DNS.

 Not only that, but you get to cache a lot.
 And I mean, a LOT.
-In the early versions of ctdns, before it becomes too big to be practical anymore except for intentionally participating servers, when you want to resolve (say) "brickwindows.ff.ct", you will download and store the entire table of top level domains, the entire table of .ct domains, and the entire table of .ff.ct domains.
+In the early versions of djdns, before it becomes too big to be practical anymore except for intentionally participating servers, when you want to resolve (say) "brickwindows.ff.ct", you will download and store the entire table of top level domains, the entire table of .ct domains, and the entire table of .ff.ct domains.
 But once you have that stuff, you can just keep it up to date quite